minnojs/minno-time/resources/tutorials/overview.md

 # Project Implicit Player (PIP)

 PI Player builds and runs experiments with time-sensitive tasks over the Internet.
 It is written in JavaScript and is built to be extremely versatile and customizable.
-The scripts for the player are written as JavaScript objects.
-This format allows, writing simple and straightforward scripts using a constrained scripting language.
+Researchers can program their own studies by writing scripts in a language that PIP can understand.
+Those scripts are written as JavaScript objects.
+This format allows writing simple and straightforward scripts using a constrained scripting language.
 The format also allows advanced users to easily create complex and dynamic scripts using in-line JavaScript.

 ### Central Concepts
 The player treats each task as a **sequence** of **trials**.